thacherT1D/new-angular-curriculum/10 - Building Apps/14 - Filters.md

 ## Rationale

 In a world where data is very controller-centric, it can be tempting to put display logic into the controller, since that's the source of truth for the data.
-But controllers should predominantly concern themselves with coordinating the flow of data through the system, not altering the _display_ of data - that's the templates job.
+But controllers should predominantly concern themselves with coordinating the flow of data through the system, not altering the _display_ of data - that's the template's job.

 Filters allow you to alter the way data appears on the page, without altering the underlying data in the controller.